mjkoster/lighting-objects/README.md

 # lighting-objects
-Proposal for LWM2M-Compatible objects for ighting and control
+Proposal for LWM2M-Compatible objects for lighting and control